+The commission is split between the seller’s agent and the buyer’s agent.
+In most cases, the seller bears this cost.
 You may be able to negotiate a lower commission, however.
-Real estate agents are more likely to accept a lower rate when the home is expected to sell quickly, the local market is strong or the home price is relatively high.
+Real estate agents could be more likely to accept a lower rate when the home is expected to sell quickly, the local market is strong or the home price is relatively high.

 Pre-sale home inspection

 A pre-listing inspection could cost around $340, according to HomeAdvisor data.
 Some sellers make the investment because they want to find out about any major problems before a potential buyer comes in.
 Getting a pre-sale inspection allows you to make the repairs ahead of time, removing any possibility of a buyer demanding them later or asking you to lower the price.